Department of Music,

 Faculty of Social Sciences

-The course is taught by the Department of Music and the Management School.
-It is suitable for those looking to launch a management career in the music industry and for music creators wishing to enhance their prospects of success.
+Taught by the Department of Music and the Management School, our programme allows you to specialise in your areas of interest while gaining insight into the principles and strategies of management across the creative industries.
+It’s suitable for those looking to launch a management career in the music industry and for music creators wishing to enhance their prospects of success.

 You can choose modules in management practices (finance, marketing, entrepreneurship) and specialise in several areas of arts management (festival management, music branding, audience development, arts funding).
 This means you can tailor the course to your strengths and interests, while your final dissertation project will take your knowledge and skills to the next level.